Events Calendar

 Public Welcome Free Event Program/Speaker Presentation Wheelchair Accessible Public Restroom Free Public Parking

-The program will be a panel of participants describing their experiences in installing school native plant gardens.
-See Angela Dittmar to participate.
+This program is a panel of participants describing their experiences in installing school native plant gardens using the grant provided by Seeds fo Education

 Read More